-Commissions are shown net of long-term representation rights amortization of \$1,133, (2011 - \$1,133).
+Commissions for the three and six month periods are shown net of long-term representation rights amortization of \$1,133 and \$2,265, (2011 - \$1,133 and \$2,265), respectively.
 Other services include revenues incidental to the manufacture of case goods, logistics fees and miscellaneous bulk spirit sales (the comparative period also includes contract bottling revenues).